-- 1. Determine the QoS policy you want to implement.
+- Determine the QoS policy you want to implement.
 This includes analyzing the types of traffic flowing through your network and identifying one or more traffic types to prioritize.
 In order of QoS precedence, these are: - a.
 UDP/TCP applications - b.
 Device Priority-destination or source IP address (Note that destination has precedence over source.
-See Table 6-5.) - c.
+See Table 8-6.) - c.
 IP Type-of-Service Precedence Bits (Leftmost three bits in the ToS field of IP packets) - d.
 IP Type-of-Service Differentiated Service bits (Leftmost six bits in the ToS field of IP packets) - e.
-VLAN Priority (requires at least one tagged VLAN on the network) - f.
-Source-Port - g.
-Incoming 802.1p Priority (requires at least one tagged VLAN on the network)
+Protocol Priority (Series 5300xl switches only) - f.
+VLAN Priority (requires at least one tagged VLAN on the network) - g.
+Source-Port configured to interpret and use the DSCP carried in the IP packets.